Flash

 - Select the Oval Tool.
 Press and hold the Shift key while dragging --

 this constrains to a circle - the circle is created using the current stroke color and the inside of the circle with the current fill color.
+You can set either of these to No Color - the white box with a diagonal line through it at the top of the color panel

 - Select the Rectangle Tool.
 Press and hold the shift key while dragging